RPE - Rating of Perceived Exertion

 RPE stands for Rating of Perceived Exertion.
 It's a scale used to measure how difficult a set was.

 Gunnar Borg came up with the concept of RPE in the 1980s.
 My coach Mike Tuchscherer started used it for powerlifters in the mid 2000s.
 I use RPE's in my own training since 2011.
-The StrongLifts app now uses RPE to help you estimate your 1 rep max.
+The StrongLifts app can use RPE to help you estimate your 1 rep max.

 Estimated 1 Rep Max